extended stay

 Country

-Iceland (+ London 2-day departure transit)
+Iceland (+ London transit on departure)

 Anchors